VDA5050/VDA5050/VDA5050_EN.md

 The traversal of the node also marks the moment when the mobile robot enters the following edge, if there is one.
 The edge's actions shall be triggered, if any.
 An exception to this rule is if the mobile robot shall stop on the node (because of a soft or hard blocking action) – then the mobile robot only enters the following edge once it begins driving again.

+When an active order exists, the fields `lastNodeId` and `lastNodeSequenceId` shall be updated only when the mobile robot traverses a released node that belongs to its currently active order.
+For example if a physically line‑guided mobile robot detects a physical marker/tag that is not part of the active order’s node list, this detection shall not change the `lastNodeId` and `lastNodeSequenceId`.

 ![Figure 19 Depiction of nodeStates, edgeStates, and actionStates during order handling](./assets/states_during_order_handling.png)
 >Figure 19 - Depiction of `nodeStates`, `edgeStates`, and `actionStates` during order handling